Find out about the treatments used for gallbladder cancer.

 Most stage 2 gallbladder cancers are found during surgery to remove the gallbladder because of inflammation or gallstones.
 You might have another operation, either an extended cholecystectomy or a more extensive operation.
 Again, your doctor might suggest radiotherapy in case it helps stop the cancer returning.

-Your specialist might suggest chemotherapy after your surgery, although this is still an experimental treatment for cancer of the gallbladder.
+Your specialist might suggest the chemotherapy drug capecitabine after surgery to remove your gallbladder cancer.
 This treatment aims to help stop the cancer from coming back.

 In the past, doctors wouldn’t have thought surgery an option for people with stage 3 gallbladder cancer.
 But more advanced surgical techniques, such as extended cholecystectomy or more radical surgery, now offer hope for a possible cure.
 This treatment should at least give a longer survival time for some people with stage 3 gallbladder cancer.